 - A damaged item is considered to be a broken product that is unusable, clearly fractured, shattered, bent (if not bendable), crushed, etc.

-- Route does not cover cosmetic damage (scratches, dents, etc.), packaging errors, or unsealed items.
+- Route does not cover cosmetic damage (scratches, dents, etc.), manufacturing damages, packaging errors, or unsealed items.
 At our discretion, we may offer a 15-30% refund depending on the severity of the cosmetic damage.

 - Route requires further evidence of the customer’s damaged item (i.e. more photos, videos, etc.).

 - Route cannot reorder and create an entirely new subscription because Route would be paying for the customer's monthly subscription.

 - Route cannot reorder customized items for the customer because of the additional liability of ordering the customer’s custom item incorrectly.
 Route can offer a refund instead.

 - Route doesn’t have visibility to the retailer’s inventory or when they will have the customer’s item back in stock.

 - Route can offer the customer a refund for the item that is out of stock.
 The customer can always use that refund to order the item when it’s back in stock.

 - If the customer entered the wrong address at the time of order, Route does not cover this.

 - The customer needs to reach out to the retailer to remedy the incorrect address.